-Electrical shock hazard - The following procedure assumes the boiler has not been wired.
-If the boiler has been wired, you must disconnect all power to the boiler.
-Then label all wires before disconnecting them at the boiler terminal strip.
+- Electrical shock hazard The following procedure assumes the boiler has not been wired.
+If the boiler has been wired, you must disconnect all power to the boiler. cover Label all wires prior to disconnection when servicing controls.
+Wiring errors can cause improper and dangerous operation.
+Label all wires before disconnecting them panel at the boiler terminal strip.
 The boiler contains fiberglass and ceramic fiber materials.
-Use care when handling these materials, per instructions on page 25 of this manual.
+Use care when handling these materials, per instructions on page 26 of this manual.
 Failure to comply could result in severe personal injury.

-- 1. See Figures 18 through 21 for jacket components, hardware and locations. - 2.
-Remove jacket front panel (Figure 18). - 3.
-If the burner has been installed in the burner door: - · Remove the burner cover. - Disconnect the burner wiring harness at the jacket crosstie (located beneath the burner door).

-Failure to disconnect the burner wiring harness before opening the burner door can cause damage to the burner and boiler wiring.

-- Turn off fuel supply valve(s) and disconnect fuel line(s) to burner.
+1. See Figures 18 through 21 for jacket components, hardware and locations.
+2. Remove jacket front panel (Figure 18). - 3.
+If the burner has been installed in the burner door: - Remove the burner cover. - Disconnect the burner wiring harness at the jacket cross tie (located beneath the burner door). - AWARNING Failure to disconnect the burner wiring harness before opening the burner door can cause damage to the burner and boiler wiring. - Turn off fuel supply valve(s) and disconnect fuel line(s) to burner.
 Place drip pans under ends of lines to catch any oil. - 4.
-Remove the burner door bolts and washers (Figure 19). - Carefully lift the burner door so the door pins lift out of the hinge bracket (Figure 19).
+Remove the burner door bolts and washers (Figure 19). - 5.
+Carefully lift the burner door so the door pins lift out of the hinge bracket (Figure 19).
 Set the burner door aside temporarily.

-The burner door is heavy.
-Handle carefully to avoid potential for personal injury.

-Do not damage the burner door insulation when handling.
+AWARNING Do not damage the burner door insulation when handling.

 - 6. Loosen the four (4) #10 x 3/8" screws securing the jacket top and side panels to the back panel (Figure 20). - 7.
 Remove the jacket top panel. - 8.
-Loosen the Control Pod cover retainer screw and lift cover up.
+Loosen the Control Pod cover retainer screw and

-Figure 18 Jacket components and hardware
+Jacket components and hardware